HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>Why not just play effects OnDestroy()?</summary>

-OnDestroy is called when an object is destroyed, but we only want the death effects to trigger in certain circumstances.
-For example, when we quit back to the main menu, we do not want explosions spawning for GameObjects being destroyed while closing level 1.
+OnDestroy is called anytime the object is destroyed, but we only want the death effects to trigger in certain circumstances.
+For example, when we quit back to the main menu, we do not want explosions spawning for character being destroyed while closing level 1.

 This pattern was selected because: